-If you worked for more than 10 years than you have probably paid into Medicare sufficiently that there will not be an extra cost when you apply for Part A at age 65.
+If you worked for more than 10 years, then you have probably paid into Medicare sufficiently.
+Because of this, there will probably not be an extra cost when you apply for Part A at age 65.

 Medicare consists of four major parts or “types of coverage” for enrollees: Hospitals, Doctors, Supplemental Coverage and Medications.
 It is important to understand the various parts because they comprise your overall medical needs.
 While Part A does not normally have a cost, the other parts have premiums associated with them.

 Medicare Part B is referred to as “doctor services”.
 Part B includes coverage for eligible physicians, outpatient care and some home health services.
 This coverage does cost and the premium is contingent on your income.
-This is often deducted from your social security income once you enroll.
+Once you enroll, this will often be deducted from your social security income.

 Medicare Part C is referred to as “Medicare Advantage”.
 Part C allows you to enroll in medicare plans for additional coverage.
 Participants can enroll in a Medicare plan of their choice.
 There is a premium for this coverage.